-What to bring: Before the retreat, be sure to get an alarm clock, a quality torch (spare bulb and batteries), flip-flops, water bottle, insect repellant, toilet articles, candles and matches.
+What to bring: Before arriving, be sure to get an alarm clock, a quality torch (spare bulb and batteries), flip-flops, water bottle, insect repellant, toilet articles, candles and matches.
 All these things are available in Warin or Ubon.
 A warm jacket may be useful during morning meditation.

 Food: The only meal of the day is breakfast at 8 a.m.
 Laypersons receive a share of the food offered to the monks.
-Bring disinfectant to increase potable water safety.